Stericycle settles with Saddle Point for two board seats-sources

 New York-based Saddle Point was founded two years ago by Roy Katzovicz, who had been chief legal officer and an investment team member at William Ackman's activist hedge fund Pershing Square Capital Management.

-Saddle Point requested and received confidential treatment from the Securities and Exchange Commission to build the stake.
+Saddle Point requested confidential treatment from the Securities and Exchange Commission to build the stake.

 Stericycle is the dominant U.S. medical waste company that disposes syringes, used gloves, and bloody bandages among other things for hospitals and doctors' and dentists' offices.
 It is also active in document and data shredding.